-Spatia l Option /Score SA Objective Option 1: Maintain current strategy Option 2: New hierarchy based on functional geography Option 3: Focus development along the A1 corridor Option 4: New/expanded rural settlements Option 5: Large scale urban extensions Option 6: Hybrid option Option 7: Equitable distribution of growth Option 8: Parallel Strategies Commentary on Likely Sustainability Effects Development Management policies will need to provide criteria to control development in rural areas outside of defined functional clusters.
-Assumptions: As per Option 1.
-Uncertainties: The extent to which job creation is locally significant will depend on the type of jobs created and the recruitment policies of prospective employersAs per Option 1.
+Spatial Option, /Score SA Objective Option 1: Maintain current strategy Option 2: New hierarchy based on Option 3: Focus development along the Option 4: New/expanded rural Option 5: Large scale urban extensions Option 6: Hybrid option Option 7: Equitable distribution of growth Option 8: Parallel Strategies Commentary on Likely Sustainability Effects The extent to which job creation is locally significant will depend on the type of jobs created and the recruitment policies of prospective employers.
+As per Option 1.
 There is no evidence to suggest that rural areas are desirable or viable for significant economic investment.
-Option 8 Likely Sustainability Effects: While this option would provide for a more equal distribution of development across the District over the plan period the level of development to be delivered is to be considerate of areas that play specific roles in the District.
+Likely Sustainability Effects: While this option would provide for a more equal distribution of development across the District over the plan period the level of development to be delivered is to be considerate of areas that play specific roles in the District.
 As such, while this approach would provide a level of development at the rural service centres to support economic development in the wider rural area, it would focus more growth at Worksop as a sub-regional centre, Retford as a rural hub and Harworth and Bircotes as Bassetlaw's Main Regeneration Settlement.
 This option would not support a high level of growth at the strong transport corridor along the A1 which could otherwise support warehouse provision in the District.
-It is expected however that this approach may help to improve the District's economic growth in a wider context given that these locations are accessible to a higher number of residents and benefit from relatively strong transport links Supporting a level of growth which is proportionate to settlement size is expected to allow for a level of rural diversification in the District with the potential to attract a broader range of employers, partly by supporting population increases at the smaller settlements, which can stimulate economic
+It is expected however that this approach may help to improve the District's economic growth in a wider context given that these locations are accessible to a higher number of residents and benefit from relatively strong transport links Supporting a level of growth which is proportionate to settlement size is expected to allow for a level of rural diversification in the District with the potential to attract a broader range of employers, partly by supporting population increases at the smaller settlements, which can stimulate economic growth.
+This approach would not support allocation at the smallest and most isolated rural settlements and development at these locations is likely to be achieved through the Neighbourhood Plan process.
+It is therefore expected that development at the more remote locations of the District would be of a